-To evaluate whether you’re getting closer to your goals, you need to set feasible goals and complement them with a measurable result.
+Next, to evaluate whether you’re getting closer to your goals, you need to set feasible objectives and complement them with measurable and actionable KPIs.

-After you’ve written all your goals and decided upon the measures and milestones you’d like to track, move on to the next step.
+After you’ve written down all your goals and decided upon the metrics you would like to track, move on to the next step.